okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EBS-App.md

 ## Deployment vs StatefulSet by using storageclass for EBS

 One of the issues we face is that the EBS volume will at most attach only to one node.
+This is very important to understand!